grnspc/HAProxy/guides/haproxy/part-3/002-acme-schedule.md

 ---
 title: Part 3.2 - Schedule - ACME Client
-section: ACME Client
+sectionTitle: ACME Client
-chapterTitle: Schedule
+stepTitle: Schedule
-chapter: "3.2"
+step: "3.2"
 ---

-{{ $frontmatter.section }}
+{{ $frontmatter.sectionTitle }}
 # Part 3.2 - Schedule

 Here we will configure at which time of the day our certificates are renewed.